 Down the Middle

-Not sure exactly when I started my odd practice of preferring to walk down the middle.
+Not sure exactly when I started my odd practice of preferring to walk down the middle of the road.
 During my adolescence, I remember doing this much to the delight of my friends (and horror of my parents if they knew), but can’t remember why I did it.
-I enjoyed being different but never wondered why I bent the rules this way.
+I enjoyed being different, but never wondered why I bent the rules this way.
 Maybe it felt more natural to be in balance with both sides of whatever was there.

 In nature, I also used to walk across fields instead of patiently taking the bordering path.
 Years later, as an adult overly concerned about ticks and such, I stopped my field-crossing habit.
 By then I’d also embraced a path-mentality and loved the whole metaphor of paths as privileged routes through a forest, ones that protected the woods from human damage.

 Is this behavior rooted in defying authority?
 Or a silent protest against road taxes?
 Not the latter since I embrace taxation for the myriad of benefits it provides a civilized society.
 So could it be about going places most people don’t go?
 Or am I embracing this nature guy’s philosophy?